What is a CSA?

 What do I get?

-• A weekly box of organic vegetables delivered to a neighborhood near you!
+A weekly box of organically grown vegetables delivered to a neighborhood near you! (*note we are not certified but use organic practices)

 CSA Options

-The 2024 CSA season will run from the end of May-mid October.
-Start dates may vary depending on spring weather and how quickly things grow, but the current plan for the season is May 30th-October 10th, with 2 make-up weeks at the end for those of you who take vacations during the season.
+The 2026 CSA season will run from June-mid October.
+Start dates may vary depending on spring weather and how quickly things grow, but the current plan for the season is June 5th-October 16th, with a make up week October 23rd.

-• Summer Large boxes are best for 3-4 person households, or the ambitious 1-2 person veggie eating households.
+Summer Large boxes are best for 3-4 person households, or the ambitious 1-2 person veggie eating households.
 These will usually include 8-10 items.
-Contents will be similar to that of the Small, with occasional additional items and larger bundles of each item!
+Contents will be similar to that of the Small, but will also include some additional items and larger portions of each item!

 Box Customization: Each week, we will release what will be in your CSA for the following week.
 You will have the chance to login to our online veggie store and swap out items for other veggies we have available on the farm.
-You will also have the opportunity to add extra vegetables or occasionally other products (bread, flowers, etc) if you are planning a big gathering and would like more in your box, or wish to add more of a particular item and don’t want to make a trip to the store to get it!
+You will also have the opportunity to add extra vegetables if you are planning a big gathering and would like more in your box, or wish to add more of a particular item and don’t want to make a trip to the store to get it!

 Add on:

-• We will now be offering a flower share!
-We will have over 50 varieties of open pollinated flowers and grasses growing so expect whimsical, bright, balanced bouquets.
-Bouquets will be delivered to your pick up site every other week.
+We are partnering up again with our former employee, Michiko, who runs Imoto flowers!
+She will be growing and curating a variety of whimsical, bright, balanced bouquets delivered to your pick up site every other week starting in July.
 Colors and varieties will change week to week depending on what is fresh.
-Toward the end of the season, arrangements will shift to more dried flowers that you can keep into the winter.
+Toward the end of the season, arrangements may shift to more dried flowers that you can keep into the winter.

 What about Food Access?